 Fittingly, he was named NBA Finals MVP on father's day.

 The superstar traveled north of the border to lead the Toronto Raptors to an improbable NBA playoff run that culminated in a title over the Golden State Warriors in 2019.
 The five-time NBA All-Star earned his second Finals MVP.

-In July 2019, Kawhi returned home to California by signing a three-year, $103 million contract with the Los Angeles Clippers.
+In July 2019, Kawhi returned home to California by signing a three-year, $103 million contract with the Los Angeles Clippers, not the Los Angeles Lakers.
 LA native and fellow NBA star Paul George joined.
 They look to break the Clip's postseason woes as one of the 11 teams without an NBA championship.
 However, nearing the end of year three with the LA Clippers, the duo has yet to come through.
 Granted, the two have struggled to remain healthy since they've been teammates.

 If the two-time NBA Defensive Player of the Year chose poker over basketball, he wouldn't budge.
 If you asked him about the death of his father, he wouldn't say much.
-That's who Kawhi Leonard is: a quiet, relentless worker and one of the best players in the game.
+That's who Kawhi Leonard is: a quiet, relentless worker who works hard for every assist and rebound, and one of the best players in the game.